bendalby82/mariassl/README.md

 Creates a new ephemeral container running Maria DB client, and connects to the server using `mysql`.

 **06-create-new-certificates.sh**
-Generates a new certificate authority and sign a new certificate
+Generates a new certificate authority, and signs a new certificate.

 **07-connect-via-client-container-wrong-cert.sh**
-Creates a new ephemeral container running Maria DB cient, and try to connect using the newly created certificate
+Creates a new ephemeral container running Maria DB cient, and tries to connect using the newly created certificate.

 ## Usage